schuelermine/nix-lib/README.md

 ### Structure

 nix-lib is divided into modules.
-Each module is defined in a separate Nix file, which is a function that takes a `self` parameter.
+Each module is defined in a separate Nix file, which is a function that take a single parameter.
 In `default.nix` (the “bootstrap”), all module files are combined by calling them on the result of the combination of the return value of the aforementioned call.
 This is similar to the NixOS module system and allows all modules to use functions defined in other modules.

 ### Naming

 If a module is specific to a type or class of values, their functions operating on these or relating to them should not be named to reflect the type.
 It is instead assumed that such functions will be called as an element of the module, whose name should serve to indicate this part of the function’s identity.

+For instance, `attrs.merge` is not named `mergeAttrs`.